AwPods/NYCfoodAccess/Project_proposal.md

 2. NYC Health Data: Borough-level data on obesity and diabetes rates

+3. NYC Housing data (based on zip code)

+4. NYC Farmer’s market dataset

+5. Food price data in 2019

 ## The planned analyses / visualizations / coding challenges

+##### Analyses:

+Assess accessibility of stores by proximity to subway stations and walkability

+Measure neighborhood concentration of healthy stores and its correlation with obesity and diabetes rates

+Compare median household income and housing prices with accessibility and concentration of healthy food options

+##### Visualizations:

+charts for grocery prices across boroughs Graphs showing association of housing price and concentration of healthy stores
+Interactive bar chart with comparison of health conditions with store concentration in each borough of NYC

+##### Coding challenges:

 Some datasets might have many missing data